DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/10-RandomVariables.md

 ### Discrete vs Continuous

 A *discrete* random variable has a sample space that consists of a countable set of values. $X$ in our example above is a discrete random variable.
 Note that "countable" does not necessarily mean "finite".
 For example, a random variable with a Poisson distribution (a topic for a later lesson) has a sample space of $\{0,1,2,...\}$.
-This sample space stretches to infinity, but it is considered *countably* infinite, and thus the random variable would be considered discrete.
+This sample space is unbounded, but it is considered *countably* infinite, and thus the random variable would be considered discrete.

 A *continuous* random variable has a sample space that is a continuous interval.
 For example, let $Y$ be the random variable corresponding to the height of a randomly selected individual. $Y$ is a continuous random variable because a person could measure 68.1 inches, 68.2 inches, or perhaps any value in between.
 Note that when we measure height, our precision is limited by our measuring device, so we are technically "discretizing" height.
 However, even in these cases, we typically consider height to be a continuous random variable.

 A *mixed* random variable is exactly what it sounds like.
 It has a sample space that is both discrete and continuous.
 How could such a thing occur?
 Consider an experiment where a person rolls a standard six-sided die.
 If it lands on anything other than one, the result of the die roll is recorded.
 If it lands on one, the person spins a wheel, and the angle in degrees of the resulting spin, divided by 360, is recorded.
 If our random variable $Z$ is the number that is recorded in this experiment, the sample space of $Z$ is $[0,1] \cup \{2,3,4,5,6\}$.
 We will not be spending much time on mixed random variables.
-However they do occur in practice, consider the job of analyzing bomb data error.
+However they do occur in practice, consider the job of analyzing bomb eroor data.
 If the bomb hits within a certain radius, the error is 0.
 Otherwise it is measured in a radial direction.
 This data is mixed.

 ### Discrete distribution functions